 Earlier this month we produced a blog article illustrating how we screwed up.
-It was simple, educational, and it really hits close to the homes of independent blogging and website building on how much goes through a single organization which is Google.
-More importantly, how many websites that piggy-back onto the giant and just happy accept their data as pure truth instead of questioning its overall legitimacy.
-From a scarier point of view the bots are doing exactly what they are programmed to do and in turn are becoming scape-goat for corporate greed.
+It was simple and educational, and it really hits close to the homes of independent blogging and website building on how much goes through a single organization which is Google.
+More importantly, how many websites piggyback onto the giant and just happily accept their data as pure truth instead of questioning its overall legitimacy?
+From a scarier point of view the bots are doing exactly what they are programmed to do and in turn, are becoming scapegoats for corporate greed.

 Read on if you want to know more.

 S-Config.com hosts a lot of binaries here because frankly there is no other platform to serve the content like we do here.
 Binaries for game mods to music to patches in software to make things run better.
 We host a lot of binary-level data.
 All binary data here is encapsulated in 7-zip as a standard that we move forward with in the future instead of clinging onto the dark ages of .
 ZIP files.

 Incoming e-mail from GoogleBot424314203:

 We got an e-mail popping into my box stating that Google has flagged my site and that I should go to my webmaster site to learn more.

 Wow, we haven't used the Google webmaster tool in almost 4 years.
 Partially because we made the promise to our readers to never use or give out tracking information to third-party sites.
 It appears that Google is still tracking people.
 Just that they're tracking people from the search engine coming inward toward my site.
 Obviously, a lot of you aren't using anonymous search engines and are feeding the pig which is Google.
 Shame on those who are doing that BTW.